SANKOFA: It is not taboo to go back & fetch what you forgot.

-SANKOFA: "it is not taboo to go back & fetch what you forgot".
-To gain & maintain the history of my Ancestors.
-I believe that I stand on the shoulders of Giants; their stories need to be told & never forgotten.
+To gain and maintain the history of my Ancestors.
+I believe that I stand on the shoulders of Giants; their stories need to be told and never forgotten.
 I believe that I was born to do this; it was just a matter of coming to fruition.
-Ashe!
+Ase!

 I have two uncles that I never knew and have finally been able to obtain copies of their death certificates.
 Leroy Lumpkin my Father's older brother and Malcolm Thomas Johnson my Mother's older brother.

 Leroy Lumpkin Death Certificate

 My Uncle Leroy died when I was about 4 years old.
 I don't remember ever meeting him, but my Mother advised that she did and that he was very nice to her.
 I never heard much about him from my family and the stories that I did hear weren't very positive, I heard he had a temper and was always ready for a fight.
 He had also done some prison time and was eventually killed.
 One source advises that he was caught up in the Los Angeles gangs in the early 70's.
 I haven't confirmed that fact, but I did confirm he died on 26 July 1973 and this was by a gunshot wound to the heart.
 Seems he was at a Cafe a couple of miles from his home and that was were he was shot and killed.

 I've searched long and hard for information on my Uncle but its pretty hard to get information.
 From what I understand 3 of his 4 children are deceased and I have no idea how to find the 4th.
 These are first cousins I have never met and 3 out of the 4 I will never meet.